bitovi/academy/src/typescript/3-types.md

 @body

 ## Overview

+In this part, we will:

-This section will explain how to declare the various types used in TypeScript, discuss how type can be inferred, and show how to assert types.
+- Explain how to declare the various types used in TypeScript
+- Discuss how types can be inferred
+- Show how to assert types.

 ## Basic Types